IBM-Cloud/terraform-provider-ibm/website/docs/r/security_group_rule.html.markdown

 # ibm\_security_group_rule

-Provide a Rule inside a Security Group resource.
-This allows rules to be created, updated and deleted.
+Provide a rule for a security group.
+You can set the IP range to manage incoming (ingress) and outgoing (egress) traffic to a virtual server instance.
+This resources allows rules for security groups to be created, updated, and deleted.
+To create the security group, use the `security_group` resource.

 For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule).